-Drinking a small amount of alcohol isn’t harmful unless you are pregnant.
-That's because any alcohol you drink also affects your baby.
+No amount of alcohol use is known to be safe during pregnancy.
+Any alcohol you drink also affects your baby.
 Sometimes, even a small amount of alcohol may cause birth defects.
 One serious type of birth defect is known as fetal alcohol syndrome.
-Talk to your health care provider.
+If you are planning to become pregnant, don't drink alcohol.
+Talk to your healthcare provider.
 He or she can help you learn more.

 Fetal alcohol syndrome is not a single birth defect.
 Instead, it is a group of problems that include:

 You may not know you’re pregnant right away.
-It may take a month or two until you're sure.
-Don't feel guilty if you drank alcohol during this time.
+A pregnancy test can tell you 2 weeks after conception.
 You had no way of knowing.
-Still, if you’re thinking about becoming pregnant, it's best to drink lightly.
-That means no more than one drink a day.
-Better yet, don't drink at all.
+If you’re thinking about becoming pregnant, it's best not to drink at all.
 Once you know you're pregnant, stop drinking right away.

 Fetal Alcohol Syndrome Family Resource Institute